Foundation Diet and Health

 In addition, the pressing pressure and speed as well as the moisture content of the oilseed affect the pressing temperature.
 If, for example, the moisture content is too low, the temperature rises during pressing and it is difficult to stay even below the maximum limit of 50 °C. 24

 The antioxidants sesamolin and sesamol contained in roasted sesame oil protect the oil from reacting with light and oxygen.
 Even cold-pressed roasted sesame oil is not very susceptible.
-Nevertheless, it is advisable to store it in a cool place away from light, as the roasted sesame oil can then be stored for up to a year.
+Nevertheless, it is advisable to store it in a cool place away from light so that the roasted sesame oil can be stored for up to a year.
 7

 The ingredients of roasted sesame oil, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.